jxnblk/blog/src/posts/mathematical-web-typography.md

 ## Powers of Two

-Paying attention to numbers used for screen-based media, there are a lot of powers of two.
+Taking a look at the numbers used in screen-based media, there are a lot of powers of two.
 The default font size for most browsers is 16px, which is 2<sup>4</sup>.
-Since screens are digital media, everything boils down to binary and is based around bits and bytes.
+Screens are digital media, and everything boils down to binary and is based around bits and bytes.
-Because screens are directly tied to graphics memory, nearly all their different dimensions are based on sums of powers of two, and are often divisible by 16.
+Because they are directly tied to graphics memory, nearly all screen dimensions are based on sums of powers of two, and are often divisible by 16.
 For example, the [XGA](https://en.wikipedia.org/wiki/Graphics_display_resolution#XGA_.281024.C3.97768.29) display standard is 1024&times;768px, which converted to rems (or divided by 16) is 64&times;48rem.

 ## Modular Scales and Factors

-Working with numbers based on powers of two can result in an entire system of rational numbers (often integers).
+Working with numbers based on powers of two can result in an entire system of rational, often integer, numbers.
 The normalized scale above starts with 16px (1rem) as a base, and multiplies each by specific factors to create integers.
 Taking this normalized scale and setting a line-height of either 1.25 or 1.5 yields the following pixel values.